atas/ssg/README.md

 `./my-custom.php` will be `yoursite.com/my-custom`
 `./my-custom-dir/my-custom.php` will be `yoursite.com/my-custom-dir/my-custom`

-Nginx and Apache `.htaccess` configurations are included to remove `.php` extension from URLs in your local dev environment.
+Nginx configuration includes extensionless-php directives to remove `.php` extension from URLs in your local dev environment.
+Don't put `.php` extensions in the URLs and links, just put in files.

 ## Enabling GitHub Pages